RomainCapo/InfDataLab1/lab1/report.md

 # Report
 ## Chapter 2.1
 ### 1 and 2)
 * StrinField : A field that is indexed but not tokenized (the entire String value is indexed as a single token).
+No term frequency or positional informations.
 * LongPoint : A field that indexes long values for efficient range filtering and sorting.
 * TextField : A field that is indexed and tokenized, without term vectors.
+Not stored.

 ### 3)
 It seems that the StandardAnalyser (https://lucene.apache.org/core/7_3_1/core/org/apache/lucene/analysis/standard/StandardAnalyzer.html) class proceeds to a suppresion of stop words in the query.